The h-principle fails for prelegendrians in corank 2 fat distributions: Legendrian stabilization and loose Legendrians

-The $N$-pushing of the Legendrian $L$ is the Legendrian $\mathrm{p}_N(L)$ obtained by replacing $(U, L\cap U,\xi)$ by $(J^1 Q, L_N,\xi_\std)$. \end{definition}
+The \emph{$N$-pushing} of the Legendrian $L$ is the Legendrian $\mathrm{p}_N(L)$ obtained by replacing $(U, L\cap U,\xi)$ by $(J^1 Q, L_N,\xi_\std)$. \end{definition}

-The following result is well-known.
-However, we will include a proof since we will need to adapt it to the prelegendrian setting later: \begin{proposition}[Ekholm-Etnyre-Sullivan, Murphy] Let $L\subseteq (Y,\xi)$ be a Legendrian submanifold, and suppose that the Euler characteristic $\chi(N)=0$ is zero.
-Then, the $N$-pushing $\mathrm{p}_N(L)$ is formally Legendrian isotopic to $L$ in $(Y,\xi)$. \end{proposition} \begin{proof} We will to check that the Legendrians $L_0=j^1 0_Q \sqcup j^1 1_X$ and $L_N=j^1 f \sqcup j^1 1_Q$ are formally Legendrian isotopic by a compactly supported formal isotopy.
-By simplicity we will assume that $Q=\R^n$ since the general case is totally analogous after fixing a Riemannian metric.
+Do note that the trivialisation appearing in Equation \ref{eq:modelForPushing} is part of the data involved in $N$-pushing, but we leave it implicit.
+The following result is well known.
+We will adapt its proof later to the prelegendrian setting. \begin{proposition}[Ekholm-Etnyre-Sullivan, Murphy] Let $L\subseteq (Y,\xi)$ be a Legendrian submanifold, and suppose that the Euler characteristic $\chi(N)=0$.
+Then, the $N$-pushing $\mathrm{p}_N(L)$ is formally Legendrian isotopic to $L$ in $(Y,\xi)$. \end{proposition} \begin{proof} It suffices to check that the Legendrians $L_0=j^1 0_Q \sqcup j^1 1_Q$ and $L_N=j^1 f \sqcup j^1 1_Q$ are formally Legendrian isotopic in $J^1Q$ through a compactly supported formal isotopy.
+We parametrise explicitly: